itu-itis/git-fundamentals-draft-kaanirtegun7/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub [MODIFIED BY MERT KAAN IRTEGUN, 150160023]

 ## 🤓 Course overview and learning outcomes